Mainak1792/Terra/README.md

 - Saves spectrogram images in PNG format
 - Uses 'jet' colormap for visualization
 - Maintains transparent background for better integration

+## Dataset Pre-processing Steps

+### Step 1: Dataset Creation
+1. Open MATLAB and navigate to the `DatasetCreation.m` file
+2. Modify the `persons` array to match your dataset (default is set for A1 dataset)
+3. Run the `DatasetCreation.m` file
+4. When prompted, select the folder containing the dataset files (P1, P2, etc.)
+5. The script will:
+   - Concatenate each person's first 4 .mat files into a single file (e.g., P1_all.mat)
+   - Save the new files in the root folder
+   - Continue this process for all persons in the array

+### Step 2: Event Detection and Feature Extraction
+1. Open the `USLEET.m` file in MATLAB
+2. Ensure all dependent files are in the same directory:
+   - Event_Extract.m
+   - GMM_EM.m
+   - Other required function files
+3. Select one person's file (e.g., P1_all.mat) as a reference for event extraction
+4. Modify the `persons` array to match your dataset
+5. Run the `USLEET.m` file:
+   - It will display the smooth vibrational signal of the reference person
+   - Show 2 clusters formed using the signal
+   - Prompt you to press Enter in the MATLAB command window
+   - Process the entire dataset (may take 2-7 hours depending on dataset size and hardware)
+6. After completion:
+   - Right-click on the `person_feat` variable in the variable panel
+   - Save it as a MATLAB data file (e.g., DatasetName_VariableName.mat)

+### Step 3: Event Concatenation
+1. Open the `EventConcatenate.m` file in MATLAB
+2. Load the path of the newly saved DatasetName_VariableName.mat file
+3. Modify the loop iteration value to match the number of persons in your dataset
+4. Run the `EventConcatenate.m` file
+5. After completion:
+   - Right-click on the `footstep_feat` variable in the variable panel
+   - Save it as a MATLAB data file (e.g., DatasetName_VariableName.mat)
+6. This final file is ready for use in machine learning and deep learning algorithms

 ## Usage